shevav/EVDS/doc/evds_features.md

  - Built-in tesselator to generate meshes for procedural models (for rendering, finite element models, etc)
  - @ref EVDS_Objects "List of common objects available in EVDS".
+ - @ref EVDS_Addons "List of optional official addons for EVDS".